-8.1.4.6 Visual observations-During and after the run tests, inspect the sheller visually, and record the observations according to Appendix E.
+9.1.4.6 Visual observations-During and after the run tests, inspect the sheller visually, and record the observations according to Appendix E.

+*Methods of analysis for food grains: Part II Moisture.

-8.1.5 Preparation of Composite Sample - The primary samples [see 8.1.4.1 (a)] collected at a particular feed rate shall be thoroughly mixed and blended to constitute a homogenous composite sample for different outlets.
+9.1.5 Preparation of Composite Sample - The primary samples [see 9.1.4.1 (a)] collected at a particular feed rate shall be thoroughly mixed and blended to constitute a homogenous composite sample for different outlets.
 The samples collected at sieve underflow, overflow and stuck in sheller should also be mixed thoroughly to form a composite sample.

-8.1.6 Selection of Final Sample -Take one kilogram of final sample from each composite sample (see 8.1.5) of different outlets.
-If it is not possible to get one kilogram sample at husk outlet, take total composite sample as a final sample.
+9.1.6 Selection of Final Sample -Take one kilogram of final sample from each composite sample (see 9.1.5) of different outlets.
+If it is not possible to get one kilogram sample at impurities outlet, take total composite sample as a final sample.

-8.1.7 Analysis of Final Sample - Analyze the final sample (see 8.1.6 ) obtained at different outlets for different feed rates by picking with hand separately for the following and record the data according to Appendix F:
+9.1.7 Analysis of Final Sample - Analyze the final sample (see 9.1.6 ) obtained at different outlets for different feed rates by picking with hand separately for the following and record the data according to Appendix F: